OutofSpaceUwU/Dreamy-Code/README.md

 ### 3. Ear-Rape

 Ear-Raping simply means shouting inside the voice channels to "hurt" the ears of other users.

+### 4. VoiceChat-Hopping

+Join, leave and join aother or the same voice channel in a short periode of time multiple times.

 ---
 <!-- Image Sources -->